XFaramirX/CypressUIautomation/README.md

-# ULTRA.IO UI - Automation Test
+# Sauce UI - Automation Test

 This is Automated test which was build to test https://www.saucedemo.com/ eCommerce site UI Functionality using cypress as javascript framework.